Debashree Roy: Personal life

-In 1983, Roy met Sandeep Patil on the set of Kabhie Ajnabi The and reportedly, the actress got involved into an affair with the cricketer who was already married at that time.
+In 1983, Roy met Sandeep Patil on the set of Kabhie Ajnabi The and reportedly an affair followed between her and the cricketer who was married at that time.
 She was rumoured to be the sole reason for the failure of Patil's first marriage.
 She claimed that she was a good friend to Patil and nothing beyond that.
-She filed a lawsuit against an article on her, published in the September 1983 edition of Stardust magazine since the article claimed that she was married to Patil.
+She filed a lawsuit against an article about her, published in the September 1983 edition of Stardust magazine since the article claimed that she was married to Patil.
 In 1985, soon after the release of Kabhie Ajnabi The, they discontinued their relationship and never publicly discussed anything about their separation.

 In 1994, Roy married Prosenjit Chatterjee and they separated in 1995.
 Her mother wanted her to marry Amit Kumar.

 "I don't know when and how Chumki (Debasree Roy) and I fell in love.
 Ma and Chumki's mom were best of friends and Chumki, Maku (Pallavi Chatterjee) and I were best buddies since childhood.
 Ma would always say that Chumki would be my wife one day.
 But I can vouch for the fact that not even for a day did Chumki and I go out or even watch a film together.
 We didn't date.
 Suddenly, one day, Chumki came to my flat and said, 'I want to marry you'.
 Huh!
 She said, 'I've left my house and you have to marry me, right now'.
 At that moment I felt like I was some Prithviraj Chauhan!
 On top of the world!
 I was a big star then and I agreed and we tied the knot.
 Everything was going fine and then one day Chumki left me."